wren-lang/wren/doc/site/core/string.markdown

 ^title String Class
 ^category core

-Strings are immutable chunks of text.
-More formally, a string is a sequence of Unicode code points encoded in UTF-8.

-If you never work with any characters outside of the ASCII range, you can treat strings like a directly indexable array of characters.
-Once other characters get involved, it's important to understand the distinction.
+A string is an immutable array of bytes.
+Strings usually store text, in which case it will be the UTF-8 encoding of the text's code points.
+But you can put any kind of byte values in there you want, including null bytes or invalid UTF-8 sequences.

+There are a few ways to think of a string:

+* As a searchable chunk of text composed of a sequence of textual code points.

+* As an iterable sequence of numeric code points.

+* As a flat array of directly indexable bytes.

+All of those are useful for some problems, so the string API supports all three.
+The first one is the most common, so that's what most methods directly on the string class cater towards.

-In UTF-8, a single Unicode code point (very roughly a single "character") may be encoded as one or more bytes.
-This means you can't directly index by code point.
+In UTF-8, a single Unicode code point&mdash;very roughly a single "character"&mdash; may be encoded as one or more bytes.
+This means you can't efficiently index by code point.
 There's no way to jump directly to, say, the fifth code unit in a string without walking the string from the beginning and counting them as you go.

-Because counting code units is relatively slow, string methods generally index by *byte*, not *code unit*.
+Because counting code units is relatively slow, the indexes passed to string methods are *byte* offsets, not *code point* offsets.
 When you do:

     :::dart
     someString[3]